Chryssa Chalkia Psychotherapist UKCP, BACP & HIPC reg. MA. Adv.Dip. BSc.

 Transitional life changes

-My fee for face to face psychotherapy/counselling is £70 per session.
+The fee for face to face individual psychotherapy/counselling sessions is £70.

 Low cost counselling

-I offer a limited number of lower cost sessions depending on individual circumstances (e.g. students, pensioners).
+I offer a limited number of low cost sessions depending on individual circumstances (e.g. students, pensioners).
 My fee scale is between £35 - £55 per session for low cost counselling clients.

 As Socrates says ‘the secret of change is to focus all of your energy, not on fighting the old, but on building the new’.
 In order to grow ourselves we need to focus our energy on building something new by doing things differently.
 However, in order to do that we need to understand our life story and make the unconscious conscious otherwise, as Carl Jung said, it will direct your life and will call it fate.